CS591STAR/MarketPlace/README.md

 Project is: _finished_

 ## Bonuses
-  In main activity, we use fragments to switch between market feed, view post, create post, user's profile, etc. We implemented return button in menu of chat room.
+  In main activity, we have a navigation bar fragment and a second fragment beneath it to switch between market feed, view post, create post, user's profile, etc. In addition we implemented a menu with a return button inside the chat room.
 Also, our app is now targeting 5 locales, English, Spanish, Arabic, Russian, and Chinese.

 ## Contact
 Created by Team STAR